The Ultimate Guide to Heart Rate Variability (HRV): Part 4

 Misconception 1: Phones or watches are less accurate than straps in measuring HRV

 This one has been debunked a million times already, but there is a lot of confusion due to how inconsistent different devices are, even when seemingly using the same technology.
 There can be good reasons to use a chest strap (see the end of this section), but accuracy is typically not one (also note that not all chest straps are equal, you need to get a good one that has been validated, such as the Polar H7 or H10).
+Finally, when using a chest strap, depending on the artifact correction method used, you might get less accurate results than using a phone camera.

 Let’s look at some data.
 Below you have the raw ECG (in gray) and PPG collected using HRV4Training (in black).
 The data is a bit packed because we are showing a full minute, as this is the recommended measurement duration.